kriszyp/lmdb-js/README.md

 This will run the provided callback in a transaction, asynchronously starting the transaction, then running the callback, then later committing the transaction.
 By running within a transaction, the code in the callback can perform multiple database operations atomically and isolated (fully [ACID compliant](https://en.wikipedia.org/wiki/ACID)).
 Any `put` or `remove` operations are immediately written to the transaction and can be immediately read afterwards (you can call `get()` or `getRange()` without awaiting for a returned promise) in the transaction.

 The callback function will be queued along with other `put` and `remove` operations, and run in the same transaction as other operations that have been queued in the current event turn, and will be executed in the order they were called. `transactionAsync` will return a promise that will resolve once its transaction has been committed.
 The promise will resolve to the value returned by the callback function.

-It also important to remember that the transaction callback function may be executed more than once if the transaction needs to be restarted due to resizing the database.
-Also, any of the writes (`put` or `remove`) operations may throw a `MDB_MAP_FULL` error during the transaction.
-This is a normal part of the resizing process, and the transaction callback function should allow these errors to propagate (either don't catch the error, or rethrow it), and lmdb-store will automatically handle resizing and restarting the transaction and callbacks.

 For example:
 ```